 Terms of Reference

-The purpose of the British Columbia Patient Safety & Quality Council is to provide advice and make recommendations to the Minister of Health Services on matters related to patient safety and quality of care in all health care sectors, and to bring health system stakeholders together in a collaborative partnership to promote and inform a provincially coordinated, innovative, and patient-centred approach to patient safety and quality improvement in British Columbia.
+The purpose of the British Columbia Patient Safety & Quality Council is to provide advice and make recommendations to the Minister of Health Services on matters related to patient safety and quality of care in all health care sectors, and to bring health system stakeholders together in a collaborative partnership to promote and inform a provincially-coordinated, innovative, and person-centred approach to patient safety and quality improvement in British Columbia.

 Within the context of the strategic goals of the health system for British Columbia, the Council will: